Fairfield, Lower Hutt: Community

 The Common Unity Project Aotearoa located at 310 Waiwhetu Road was founded in 2012 by Julia Milne based on a philosophy of strengthening the community through collaboration.

 Epuni Boys Home

 Epuni Boys Home was opened on 29 January 1959 at 441 Riverside Drive as a state-run home for "troubled' boys aged between eight and 17.
 It closed in February 1990.
-Numerous allegations of physical and sexual abuse have been made by former residents during their time at the Home and these are among allegations under examination by the Royal Commission of Enquiry into State Care.
+Numerous allegations of physical and sexual abuse have been made by former residents during their time at the Home and these were among allegations examined by the Royal Commission of Enquiry into State Care.